100gpd RODI Installation Instructions

 So what is this piece for?

 The shipping companies occasionally break a fitting from time to time.
 I've included an extra elbow in every order so that if you find that your system has been damaged, you can quickly fix the problem.
-It is already wrapped with teflon tape, as pictured above.
+It may even be already wrapped with teflon tape, as pictured above.
+If not, apply a few twists of teflon tape on the replacement fitting before installing it.

 Carefully extract the broken half still in the unit, using either one side of some needle-nose pliers or a small flathead screwdriver.
 Wedge it in gently, and unscrew it from the system.
 Screw in the new one by hand.